brian6484/CSKnowledge/Language/Java/CompleteableFuture example .md

 ## Example
-Let's say we are reading an excel file of 10k rows or more and trying to check which rows has duplciate values in column 1 or 2
+Let's say we are reading an excel file of 10k rows or more and trying to check which rows has duplicate values in column 1 or 2

 ```java